 10. Get a side hustle to increase your monthly income

-You can also look for remote work on a website like Flex Jobs that give you relevant and good remote job options.
+You can also look for remote work on a website like Flex Jobs that gives you relevant and good remote job options.

-11. Dave Ramsey tips for buying a car: Do not buy new cars
+11. Dave Ramsey tips for buying a car

 New cars depreciate in value.
 Bad investment.